 Concluding, this is a theme with plenty of potential but goes nowhere near reaching it.
 The sci-fi aspect, largely conceals the action and thriller elements of this movie and in a detrimental fashion too.

-A romantic comedy with substance Can men and women really be friends?
+Can men and women really be friends?
 Whilst history and experience tells for most people that it is possible it is not however always the case.